formulabun/srb2kart-dedicated/README.md

 docker compose --env-file srb2kart.env restart srb2kart
 ```

 Do this after changing the loaded addons.
-This command can be put in cron by running `crontab -e` and adding the following line:
+This command can be put in cron by first running `crontab -e`.
+It will open an editor where you can add the following line:

 ```
 00 3    * * * docker compose -f /path/to/docker-compose.yml --env-file /path/to/srb2kart.env restart